Social Distancing: Apps for Seniors (Tech-Savvy or Not)

 • Available on Android

-FacebookFacebook Messenger
+Facebook/Facebook Messenger

 Facebook is by far the most popular social media platform in the world, and chances are you already have a Facebook account.
-The site’s Facebook Messenger app is also very popular and can be used to make voice and video calls.
-Simply open the Facebook Messenger app on your phone (this needs to be downloaded and connected with your Facebook account) or visit Facebook on your computer.
+The site's Facebook Messenger app is also very popular and can be used to make voice and video calls.
+Simply open the Facebook Messenger app on your phone (this needs to be downloaded and connected to your Facebook account) or visit Facebook on your computer.
 Tap the Messenger icon and open an existing message or start a new one.
 To make a voice call, tap the phone icon, and for a video call, tap the video camera icon.

 Cost: Free